MaxKolac/RandomLoadoutGenerator/README.md

 var randomSlot2 = Generator.RandomizeSlot(true);    //has a chance to be a TFSlot.Sapper
 ```

-You can also enable `Generator` to treat weapon reskins as a single weapon and have higher chances of returning a mechanically unique weapon by adding `true` as last 3rd argument.
+You can enable `Generator` to treat weapon reskins as a single weapon and have higher chances of returning a mechanically unique weapon by adding `true` as last 3rd argument.

 ```
 var weapon = generator.RandomizeWeapon(TFClass.Scout, TFSlot.Melee, true);